This spot has been added by

 MAP Spot

-This reference identification guide includes all the 860 marine fish species that may be encountered while snorkeling in coastal Western Europe and the Mediterranean.
+This reference identification guide includes all the 860 marine fish species that may be encountered while snorkeling in coastal Western Europe and the Mediterranean and is an invaluable aid in identifying the fish you see.

 These spots are only recommended to good swimmers, in good physical conditions, and with excellent snorkeling skills.
 These spots can experience currents, moderate waves, important depths, tight or narrow passages, or tricky water entrance, and can be located near hazardous areas (channels, boat traffic, strong currents…).
 The distance to swim to reach the most interesting snorkeling areas can be important - up to 500 meters.
 The “advanced” category includes drift snorkeling (transported by currents) and snorkeling off the coast.